Tochemey/goakt/README.md

 When a routee is not alive the router removes it from its set of routees.
 When the last routee stops the router itself stops.

-Go-Akt comes shipped with the following routing strategies:
+GoAkt comes shipped with the following routing strategies:

 - `Fan-Out`: This strategy broadcasts the given message to all its available routees in parallel.
 - `Random`: This strategy randomly picks a routee in its set of routees and send the message to it.